Zarkaine/Lab3report/index.md

 If you want to search in a range, you need to call -size, and do the minimum first.
 This is useful because you can search a directory, and all the subdirectories for files of a certain size.
 You need to include the units too, c for byte, k for kilobyte, M for megabyte, and G for gigabyte.

-# option 4: mtime, ctime, and ntime
+# Option 4: mtime, ctime, and ntime

 1) -mtime: